 Choose the Right Tools

 This is where most of the organizations get it wrong.
 Cutting edge technology and smart applications does not ensure success.
-What is important is for you to be smart and select the tool that is apt for you.
+What is important is for you to be smart and select the internal communication tool that is apt for you.

 Regardless to say, communication has now become multidirectional and has moved far away from linear.
 A linear model of communication is a sign of strict hierarchy and military form of management that employees are not very fond of.
 Let us look at some of the employee engagement with internal communication tools that can be used to ensure that your employee engagement game is on point.

 They are self-explanatory.
 Newsletters can be printed or electronic and encompasses the news, current happenings, ideas, events and likewise pertaining to the organization.
 There are different types of newsletters.
 Some are exclusively for the employees and stakeholders and some are common.
 In-house newsletters are used for internal communication purposes.
 It has a great motivation factor attached to it.
 Newsletters would also feature the achievements of employees and some organizations also make it a point to feature the achievements of family members of employees.
 For instance, if an employee’s child becomes the top scorer or something similar to those lines.

 It is difficult to pronounce communication without apps these days.
 They act as an online tool to streamline internal communication and collaborate with the employees.
 Mobile apps facilitate internal communication to employees through their smartphones which they have all through the day.
 So mobile apps enable communication even when your employees are not at their desk or at some other location.

 They are also referred to as corporate social networks and it is a strong tool that is used to facilitate internal communication in organizations.
 The main advantage of the intranet is that it is a closed community and the security will be higher.

 There are many other tools that are employed for internal communication like: